Man shot in leg in Rantoul

 RANTOUL -- A Rantoul man in his 40s was shot and injured on the community's east side Tuesday evening.

 Rantoul police Lt.
-Justin Bouse said the man sustained a gunshot wound to a leg -- a wound that is not believed to be life-threatening.
-He was transported by ambulance to Carle Hospital, Urbana.
+Justin Bouse said the man sustained a non-life-threatening gunshot wound to a leg.
+He was taken by ambulance to Carle Foundation Hospital in Urbana.

-Police were called about 6:40 p.m. to the 1300 block of Harmon Drive for gunshots in the area.
+Police were called about 6:40 p.m. to the 1300 block of Harmon Drive for a report of gunshots in the area.

 Officers also located an unoccupied residence in that area that sustained damage from gunfire.

-Anyone with information about the shooting is asked to contact the Rantoul Police Department or call Champaign County Crimestoppers at 373-TIPS.
+Anyone with information about the shooting is asked to contact the Rantoul Police Department or, if wishing to remain anonymous, Champaign County Crime Stoppers at 217-373-8477 or 373tips.com or via the free "P3 Tips" mobile app.